 Spain country brief

-Spain (EU, OECD, HRC, NATO) and Australia have shared values, strong multilateral cooperation and growing levels of trade and investment.
+Spain (EU, OECD, HRC, NATO, G20) and Australia have shared values, strong multilateral cooperation and growing levels of trade and investment.

-Australia and Spain enjoy a significant and deepening bilateral relationship based on solid defence ties, growing commercial links and a shared commitment to the international rules based order.
+Australia and Spain enjoy a diverse and deepening bilateral relationship based on growing commercial links, a shared commitment to the international rules based order and defence cooperation.
 People-to-people links between Spain and Australia have been bolstered by the Work and Holiday visa arrangement.
-Trade and investment between Australia and Spain is solid and steadily expanding.
-The Australia-EU FTA (under negotiation) will provide further opportunities.
-Australia and Spain are deepening engagement on human rights issues following the successful election of both countries to the United Nations Human Rights Council (2018-2020).
+Trade and investment has experienced steady growth and the Australia-EU FTA (under negotiation) will provide further opportunities.
+We work together in the multilateral arena to promote free and rules-based trade, human rights, gender equality and inclusive economic growth.

-While Spain’s foreign policy traditionally focuses on the European Union (EU), the Mediterranean and Latin America, it is broadening its diplomatic and commercial presence in the Indo-Pacific.
+Spain’s foreign policy traditionally focuses on the European Union (EU), the Mediterranean and Latin America.
+It has growing commercial interests in the Indo-Pacific.
 The Australian and Spanish Governments support growing trade and investment links by maintaining policy dialogue on areas of interest, including the infrastructure and renewable energy sectors.